-The 36-year-old, who left Chelsea for new MLS outfit New York City FC in July, captained England for their final World Cup group game against Croatia.
+The 36-year-old, who left Chelsea for new MLS outfit New York City FC in July, captained England for their final World Cup group game against Costa Rica.

 Lampard leaves the international scene with 106 caps and 29 goals to his name since his debut in 1999, overtaking David Platt as the Three Lions' highest-scoring midfielder in March.

-"I have taken the decision to retire from international football," Lampard said in a statement.
+"I have taken the decision to return from international football," Lampard said in a statement.

 "It has been a very tough decision for me to make, which is way I have given it so much thought since the World Cup.
 I have always been exceptionally proud and honoured to represent my country and have to say looking back I have enjoyed every minute of wearing the England shirt.